george-vacariuc/rl-actor-critic/README.md

 * The system is modular, with reusable classes for actor, critic, memory, agent, etc.
 * Exploration and learning run as separate processes in separate Docker instances.
 This makes it possible to run multiple distributed explorers.
 * The components are wired together in one place, eg [td3/blueprint.py](td3/blueprint.py), [dqn/blueprint.py](dqn/blueprint.py).
-* Uses Tensorflow2 with Keras, eager execution with graph inlining.
+* Uses Tensorflow2 with eager execution.

 <img src="https://github.com/george-vacariuc/rl-actor-critic/blob/master/img/RL.png" width="800px">